algorandfoundation/docs/docs/features/accounts/rekey.md

 ### Introducing Authorized Address

-The account object includes a field _auth-addr_ which, when populated, defines the authorized address (aa) to sign transactions from this account.
+The balance record of every account includes the _auth-addr_ field which, when populated, defines the authorized address (aa) to sign transactions from this account.
 Initially, the _auth-addr_ field is implicitly set to the account's _address_ field and the only valid (aa) is the (sk) created during account generation.
 To conserve resources, the _auth-addr_ field is only stored and displayed when an authorized `rekey-to` transaction is confirmed by the network.

 TODO: Figure 1.
 Insert drawing of account object which includes the terms and relationships noted above.